JetBrains/amper/docs/src/user-guide/plugins/topics/structure.md

 In addition, a plugin has a `plugin.yaml` file, where [tasks](tasks.md) are registered and configured.

-Plugin build logic is written in Kotlin in the `src` directory.
+The implementation of the tasks (the plugin's logic) is written in Kotlin in the `src` directory.

 ??? question "Planned: simple cases – simpler structure"
     There can be simpler cases for custom build logic for which having a full-blown plugin may be overkill.